Skip to main content

 1. ✅ Open ios/YourAppName/Info.plist

-2. ✅ Add NSMicrophoneUsageDescription with a user-friendly description:
+2. ✅ Add the microphone usage description:

 <key>NSMicrophoneUsageDescription</key>